GloriaGio/vqa-stm32mp2/README.md

 ## 2. Quickstart

-Try inference in 3 steps:
+Try inference in 3 steps with the MFB + Attention pre-trained modelS:

 1. Clone the repo and install dependencies